Tavio/fixture-factory-js/README.md

 	bower install angular-fixture-factory --save

 To use, include the angular-fixture-factory module as a dependency of your module and make sure to load angular-fixture-factory.js (in your index.html or in the list of files in your karma.conf).
+Also note that bower will install date.js and randexp.js as dependencies and that you should include those as well.

 ## Usage